 Another idea is to turn this sauce into a cranberry jam.
 Just add a tablespoon or two of chia seeds (and maybe some extra sweetener) mix to combine, and in about an hour you'll have cranberry jam.
 If that doesn't appeal, throw it in a small pot with frozen blueberries and strawberries for a delicious Chia Berry Jam.

 Yes, you can make cranberry sauce with dried cranberries.
 I know this for a fact because last Thanksgiving I was unable to find fresh or frozen cranberries in the supermarket (I live in Europe where produce is highly seasonal and Thanksgiving is not a holiday).
-So I used craisins and I didn't add any maple syrup because the cranberries are already sweetened, and the sauce was delicious!
+So I used craisins and I didn't add any maple syrup because the cranberries are already sweetened, and the "Craisin Sauce" was delicious!

-Should I serve Cranberry Sauce Hot or Cold?
+Should I serve it hot or cold?